apache/pekko-http/docs/src/main/paradox/routing-dsl/source-streaming-support.md

 # Source Streaming

-Apache Pekko HTTP supports completing a request with an Akka @apidoc[Source[T, \_]], which makes it possible to easily build and consume streaming end-to-end APIs which apply back pressure throughout the entire stack.
+Apache Pekko HTTP supports completing a request with an Apache Pekko @apidoc[Source[T, \_]], which makes it possible to easily build and consume streaming end-to-end APIs which apply back pressure throughout the entire stack.

 It is possible to complete requests with raw @apidoc[Source[ByteString, \_]], however often it is more convenient to